oracle/db-sharding/container-based-sharding-deployment/samples/container-files/podman-container-files-free/README.md

 semodule -i shard-podman.pp
 semodule -l | grep shard-pod
 ```

+## Oracle Database FREE Images

+While using Oracle Database FREE Images, you need to consider the following:

+- There is a limit of 2 CPUs for foreground processes, 2 GB of RAM and 12 GB of user data on disk.
+- Total number of chunks for FREE Database defaults to 12 if `CATALOG_CHUNKS` value is not specified.
+This default value is determined considering limitation of 12 GB of user data on disk for oracle free database.
+- `INIT_SGA_SIZE` and `INIT_PGA_SIZE` to control the SGA and PGA allocation at the database level are not supported.
+- Provisioning the Sharded Database using Cloning from Database Gold Image is NOT supported with Oracle Database Free Image.

 ## Deploy Oracle Globally Distributed Database Containers using Oracle Database FREE Images

 Refer to the relevant section depending on whether you want to deploy the Oracle Globally Distributed Database using System-Managed Sharding, System-Managed Sharding with RAFT Replication enabled or User-Defined Sharding.